 The people who don’t know how to play risk properly?
 Get ready for a future of paying 25% commission.

-2. Great Photos & Videos rule the roost
+2. Great photos and videos rule the roost

 Nothing makes a bigger difference to the feel of your site than your visual content — and sadly, this is where we see the most corner-cutting from our customers.

-The RoI (Return on Investment) on photos is crazy – you can invest once and use for years!
+The ROI (return on investment) on photos(opens in a new tab) is crazy.
+You can invest once and use them for years!
 Anyone can point a camera, but not anyone can take excellent photos.

 And to your customers — they matter.
 Just check out the below image — it represents where people click the most on our customer websites.